Mathematics

 Foundation stage

-Numeracy forms the basis of one of the areas of learning –Mathematics development which involves providing children with opportunities to practise and improve their skills in counting numbers, calculating simple addition and subtraction problems, and to describe shapes, spaces, and measures.
-Emphasis is on teaching it practically, through stories and books; through topic links; child initiated learning through play, plus adult intervention.
+Mathematics forms the basis of one of the areas of learning which involves providing children with opportunities to practise and improve their skills in counting numbers, calculating simple addition and subtraction problems, and to describe shapes, spaces, and measures.
+Emphasis is on teaching it practically, through stories and books; through topic links; child-initiated learning through play, plus adult intervention.

 At this stage, pupils should develop their ability to recognise, describe, draw, compare and sort different shapes and use the related vocabulary.
 Teaching should also involve using a range of measures to describe and compare different quantities such as length, mass, capacity/volume, time and money.